nlubalo/sdc-technicalAssignment-data-engineering/docs/1_implementation.md

 ## Possible next steps.
 * Update the API start date and end dynamically so the pipeline runs at the end of every week and processes previous week's news.
 * Replace the temporary data storage with a database.
 This will be more efficient when the data volume grows.
-* Add data testing step between the temporary file storage and the datalake.
+* Add data testing step between the temporary storage and the datalake
-* Indentify countries ***
+* set up dbt for analytics users to easily query the data lake database